Microsoft One Outlook Timesheet

 Reports suggest users may see a preview of the new ‘One Outlook’ client by the end of 2021.

-One Outlook Timesheet, how Timewatch is already ready for Monarch
+A Timesheet for Microsoft Outlook, how Timewatch is already ready for Monarch

 Timewatch has focussed considerable attention on building Outlook timesheet systems and Outlook scheduling systems that don’t require plug-ins to function.